belisky/iac-highly_available_webapp/README.md

-# Provisioning a Highly Available Web-Application using Infrastructure as Code(IaC)-- Cloud Formation
+# Provisioning a Highly Available Web-Application using Infrastructure as Code(IaC)-- AWS CloudFormation

 ## About
 - In this project I set up a highly available web application situated in a private subnet behind a load balancer which can spin more instances of the web app when demand rises.